 The Courtauld Commitment 2025 Surplus Food Redistribution Working Group

-WRAP’s report ‘Quantification of food surplus, waste and related materials in the grocery supply chain’. concluded that where food waste cannot be prevented, there is potential - at a UK level - to increase both redistribution (equivalent to an extra 270 million meals a year) and diversion to animal feed (an extra 140,000 tonnes.
+WRAP’s report ‘Quantification of food surplus, waste and related materials in the grocery supply chain’. concluded that where food waste cannot be prevented, there is potential - at a UK level - to increase both redistribution and diversion to animal feed.
 Overall this could prevent around 450,000 tonnes of food waste every year.

 - provide a forum to look at practical ways to increase food redistribution;